finbox-in/finbox-in.github.io/docs/device-connect/android.md

 ```
 ### Initialize the SDK

-Initialize the FinBox SDK in the `onCreate` method of Application class.
+After removing the auto-initializing content provider, you must manually initialize the FinBox SDK in your app.
+This ensures the SDK is properly set up whenever the app starts

+Open your app’s custom Application class.
+Override the `onCreate` method in the Application class and add the Finbox SDK initialization code.

+Use the following example as a guide:

 <CodeSwitcher :languages="{kotlin:'Kotlin',java:'Java'}">
 <template v-slot:kotlin>